Forms & Applications

 -Does Amazing Strays Rescue foster outside of San Diego County?

-"The answer to that is no. Simply for logistical purposes and vetting, all ASR dogs must be fostered in San Diego County.
+"The answer to that is no. Simply for logistical purposes and vetting, all ASR dogs/cats must be fostered in San Diego County.
 If you are outside of SD County, please consider volunteering in other ways (social media, applications, fundraising)."